moligarch/ai-agents-workshop/04-rag/readme.md

 cp .env.example .env  # (optional) put OPENAI_API_KEY if you want LLM synthesis
 ```

-> The default path uses **TF‑IDF** embeddings → no heavy model downloads, offline friendly.
+> The default path uses **TF-IDF** embeddings → no heavy model downloads, offline friendly.
 You can switch to `--emb sbert` if `sentence-transformers` is installed.

 ### 1) Index a PDF (English)